novoalab/tRNAmap_Hoffmann_adapted/README.md

 # tRNA alignment pipeline - Hoffmann original

-This pipeline is adapted from https://github.com/AnneHoffmann/tRNA-read-mapping/ under the MIT licens for usage with a Docker container
+This pipeline is adapted from https://github.com/AnneHoffmann/tRNA-read-mapping/ under the MIT licens for usage with a Docker container and qsub commands for a Sun Grid Engine (SGE) cluster.

+the script removePrecursor.pl was subsituted with removePrecursor_new.pl, kindly provided by Xavier Hernandez (https://github.com/hexavier/tRNA_mapping)

 ## Requirements: